DecAIHub/papers/taxonomy-vocabulary-governance/README.md

 If you use this replication package, please cite the manuscript:

-> Kadochnikov NN (2026) Evaluating Sparse and Dense AI Similarity Methods for Vocabulary Governance in Emerging-Domain Taxonomies: A Cross-Family Robustness Approach. *Artificial Intelligence Review*.
+> Kadochnikov NN (2026) Evaluating Sparse and Dense AI Similarity Methods for Vocabulary Governance in Emerging-Domain Taxonomies: A Cross-Family Robustness Approach. *PeerJ Computer Science*.

 ## License